This post may contain affiliate links. Read our disclosure policy here.

 - Add the cooked macaroni, shredded cheese (or powdered cheese), and milk to the veggies and broth.
 Stir to combine until the cheese is completely melted.
 Remove from heat.

-- Close the thermos and pack it into a lunch bag with your choice of snacks and an ice pack.
+- Close the thermos container and pack it inside a lunch bag.

 I was wondering what thermos containers you use.
 They look like they have a really wide opening and that seems really convenient.
 Thanks!